-Flight time from UK: Approximately 2.5 hours
+Flight time from UK: Approximately two and a half hours.

 Visa & Health: Before you travel, visit www.gov.uk/foreign-travel-advice/spain for recommendations and advice on visas and health for your holiday to Mojacar.

-Temperature: Average of 30°C in mid summer.
+Temperature: Average of 30°C in the height of summer.

 By taxi: Taxis are also on hand, although parking in the town can be difficult if you wish to hire a car.